camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/conceptual-differences.md

 #### No embedded engine in Camunda Platform 8

 Camunda Platform 7 allows embedding the workflow engine as a library in your application.
-This means both run in the same JVM, share thread pools, and can even use the same datasource and transaction manager.
+This means both run in the same JVM, share thread pools, and can even use the same data source and transaction manager.

-In contrast, the workflow engine in Camunda Platform 8 is always a remote resource for your application, while the embedded engine mode is not supported.
+In contrast, the workflow engine in Camunda Platform 8, Zeebe, is always a remote resource for your application, while the embedded engine mode is not supported.

 If you are interested in the reasons why we switched our recommendation from embedded to remote workflow engines, please refer to [this blog post](https://blog.bernd-ruecker.com/moving-from-embedded-to-remote-workflow-engines-8472992cc371).

-The implications for your process solution and the programming model are describeed below.
+The implications for your process solution and the programming model are described below.
 Conceptually, the only really big difference is that with a remote engine, you cannot share technical [ACID transactions](https://en.wikipedia.org/wiki/ACID) between your code and the workflow engine.
 You can read more about it in the blog post ["Achieving consistency without transaction managers"](https://blog.bernd-ruecker.com/achieving-consistency-without-transaction-managers-7cb480bd08c).

 #### Different data types